 The training will focus on how to manage your inspection and crash data, crash scenarios, identifying and correcting problems; stream lining your data quality and uniformity standards.
 An in-depth focus on how to set up a state’s local fields, solutions for DataQs adjudicated citations results and DataQs appeals process plus advanced ad hoc queries will be available.
 There will also be an overview of FMCSA’s other systems to aid in the state users’ daily duties.

-The Commercial Vehicle Safety Alliance (CVSA) and the Federal Motor Carrier Safety Administration (FMCSA) are partnering to bring three days of system-wide training to state partners who report quality inspection and crash records to support FMCSA safety programs.
-The training is an important event and demonstration of the Federal and State commitment to reporting quality data.
+CVSA and FMCSA are partnering to bring three days of system-wide training to state partners who report quality inspection and crash records to support FMCSA safety programs.
+The training is an important event and demonstration of the federal and state commitment to reporting quality data.
 FMCSA’s data-driven safety programs use State-reported data from crashes and roadside inspections to prioritize resources for the greatest impact on large truck and bus safety.